erikabalarezo/web-app/progress-reports/progress-report-1.md

 6. What parts of the application, in the past, were frustrating?
 	Beeing able to access data from the database.
 	Not being able to write php.
 I get confused with the code.
 Don't have concepts clear and don't know how to code.
 	My app uses many nested lists.
-And going into each level and writing php is confusing.
+Going into each level and writing php is confusing.
 	Not being able to work from home since I have different settings for accessing the database.
 Couldn't move forward.

 7. Did you have to radically alter something you'd finished previously?